Brianland

 1:42:10 – Willa asks Deandra about her mother – “Was she a rat?”

-Deandra: “Yeah, she was.”
+Deandra: (pause) “Yeah, she was.”

 Willa: “My dad told me she was a hero.”

 1:42:30 – Bob banging head in back of police car.
-Gives his name as Batman, then Peter Parker, then Jim Parker
+Gives his name as Batman, then Peter Parker, then Jim Parker.

 1:43:10 – Bob asleep on jail floor – kicked awake

-* 1:43:20–1:44:09 – nurse intake scene – played by a real nurse, not an actor.
+* 1:43:20–1:44:09 – jail nurse intake scene – played by a real nurse, not an actor.

 Dig the tight closeup focus on the faces interacting – then how it’s beat–beat–beat edited together.